Empowering Neural Network-based Quantum Monte Carlo with Local Pseudopotentials: Results

 As a more challenging task, we apply NNQMC with ECP/PH to transition metal sulfides (TMSs), which are far beyond AE's capabilities due to the heavy metal atoms.
-We carry out calculation on five different dimers with reliable experimental benchmarks~\cite{aoto2017arrive} and the results are shown in \cref{fig:acc}d.
+Specifically, we carry out calculation on five different dimers with reliable experimental benchmarks~\cite{aoto2017arrive} and the results are shown in \cref{fig:generality}c.
+For PH calculations, all elements (both transition metals and sulfur) are treated with PH, and similarly for ECP calculations.
 Our PH results are close to ECP as well as multi-reference coupled cluster (MRCC), another accurate quantum chemistry method.
 Moreover, our PH results are within the experimental uncertainties, except for ZnS, probably due to the same reason as the deviated result of the sulfur atom's IE discussed earlier.
 Given PH's success with TMS systems, we propose applying it to study some more meaningful systems, such as iron-sulfur clusters, as elaborated in the next subsection.